CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance

 \subsection{RRR Measurement}

-To measure the Residual Resistance Ratio (\textit{RRR}) value of the copper in the flexible circuit, we cut a section of stripline approximately 5~cm long and mounted it to a PCB for installation on the 4~K stage of a Bluefors LD400 dilution refrigerator.
-Using a Lakeshore 372 AC resistance bridge, we measured the resistance of the copper trace at 300~K and 4~K, taking the ratio as the \textit{RRR} value.
+To measure the Residual Resistance Ratio (\textit{RRR}) value of the copper in the flexible circuit, we cut a section of stripline approximately 5~cm long and installed it on the 4~K stage of a Bluefors LD400 dilution refrigerator.
+Using a Lakeshore 372 AC resistance bridge, we performed a 4-lead resistance measurement of the copper trace at 300~K and 4~K, taking the ratio as the \textit{RRR} value.
 The length of the measured trace was chosen to ensure that the smaller 4~K resistance would remain well within a viable range for accurate measurement with the Lakeshore 372.

 The 300~K resistance of the segment of copper trace was measured at $275~\mathrm{m}\Omega$, while the 4~K resistance was measured at approximately $2.3~\mathrm{m}\Omega$.
-We assume that the Au plating on the copper trace negligibly contributes to the overall trace resistance.
-The resulting ratio of resistances yields a \textit{RRR}~$\approx 120$.
-This value is consistent with high-purity OFHC copper and supports the use of the cryogenic thermal conductivity functional form $k(T)$ from literature \cite{nist_copper}.
+We assume that the gold plating on the copper trace negligibly contributes to the overall trace resistance.
+The resulting ratio of resistances yields a \textit{RRR}~$\approx 120$, indicating the trace is made of high-purity OFHC copper \cite{nist_copper}.

-Using the measured \textit{RRR} value for these circuits and the functional form of cryogenic OFHC copper thermal conductivity given by Simon et al. \cite{nist_copper}, we obtain estimates for the thermal loading in Mod-Cam and Prime-Cam from the 300-40~K and 40-4~K stages for the configurations described in Section \ref{section:intro}.
+Using the measured \textit{RRR} value for these circuits and the functional form of cryogenic OFHC copper thermal conductivity given by Simon et al. \cite{nist_copper}, we obtain estimates for the thermal loading in Mod-Cam, as well as extrapolated predictions for Prime-Cam, for the configurations described in Section \ref{section:intro}.
 The estimates are obtained using the equation for linear thermal conductivity:

 where $k$ is the thermal conductivity of the material, $P$ is the transmitted power between two ends of the material, $d$ is the distance between the ends, $A$ is the cross-sectional area of the material, and $\Delta T$ is the temperature difference between the two ends.